2021 . . . . Let’s try this again!

 White-collar crimes don’t involve violence.
 However, they can still result in hefty penalties, including jail time.
 This is why you must discuss your case with an attorney.
 A knowledgeable NJ Criminal Defense Attorney will help you navigate liability and possible defenses to get the best outcome.

-Neary Law has been dedicated to representing defendants facing criminal charges in New Jersey since 1982.
+Neary Law LLC has been dedicated to representing defendants facing criminal charges in New Jersey since 1982.
 Attorney Neary offers quality legal advice and representation.
 If you have been charged with a white-collar crime, contact him at (201) 801-4365 to schedule a consultation.

 References